 Whole-home surge protectors are also far more robust than surge strips and can handle far more power before they fail.
 The best devices are rated for up to 40,000 amps, which is more than sufficient to protect against almost any surge that could hit your house.
 The only time you may need to worry about a whole-home surge protector getting overwhelmed and not working as it should is if your house or the power pole that supplies it were to get directly struck by lightning.
 Even then, it would take an extremely powerful bolt of lightning to cause a whole-home surge protector to fail since the average lightning strike is under 30,000 amps.

-Dawson's Electric is a full-service electrical contractor that’s been serving Fuquay-Varina and the Raleigh area since 2005.
+Dawson's Electric & Air is a full-service electrical contractor that’s been serving Fuquay-Varina and the Raleigh area since 2005.
 We specialize in whole-home surge protection as well as all other electrical installation and repair services and will work to ensure that every part of your electrical system is safe and works correctly.
 To schedule an appointment to have a surge protector installed or for any other service, contact us today.